31 Jan Benefits of Blogging for Increased Online Results

 You get on the radar for speaking gigs.
 You become visible to the media such as writing for industry publications.

 Opportunities to guest blog – you can pitch or be invited to write for authoritative blogs (called guest blogging).
-E.g. A blog article published on Huffington Post could get you massive number of leads.
+E.g. A blog article published on Huffington Post could get you a massive number of leads.

 If your name is associated with an authoritative and credible source of information, readers are more likely to value your blog content, then visit your company’s site.